AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-20-An-algorithm-for-polygons-with-rounded-corners.md

 We'll take care of the faulty case in a bit.

-<h2>Solving a triangle given two angles and one Side</h2>
+<h2>Positionning the circle</h2>

 Now we can find the distance of the center of our circle from the corner:

 <pre><code>lenOut = abs(cos(halfAngle) * radius / sin(halfAngle));
 </code></pre>

-<p> Here, instead of finding the distance of the circle center F to corner point B, we're directly finding the distance from the corner point B to the tangential points E and F. For this we're making use of the formulas that can be applied for finding the length of the hypothenuse, which is deisgnated by BF.
+<p> Here, instead of finding the distance of the circle center F to corner point B, we're directly finding the distance from the corner point B to the tangential points E and F. For this we're making use of the formulas that can be applied for finding the length of the hypothenuse, which is designated by BF.
 We then have \( BF * cos(\Theta) = BE \) and \( BF * sin( \Theta) = FE \).
 </p>

 Using these two formulas we find the formula that Blindman67 used: